 Without the experience that I received from Robert Morris in the M.S.N. program I feel that I would not have been adequately prepared to perform in my job.
 Robert Morris was one of the best decisions I have ever made! — Ashlee Shields M.S.N.'10, RN, Children's Hospital of Pittsburgh

-RMU's R.N. to M.S.N. program – now fully online – is a convenient, cost-effective program that prepares practicing nurses for the role of a nurse educator in clinical, community, or academic settings.
+RMU's fully online RN to BSN or RN to MSN are convenient, cost-effective programs that prepares practicing nurses for the role of a nurse educator in clinical, community, or academic settings.

-Designed for associate degree or diploma school graduates who would like to move ahead in the health care field, the online R.N. to M.S.N. degree can be completed part-time in as little as three years.
-Upon completion, graduates will earn both a bachelor's and master's degree in nursing.
+Designed for associate degree or diploma school graduates who would like to move ahead in the health care field, the online RN to BSN degree can be completed part-time in as little as two years, and the RN to MSN degree can be completed part-time in as little as three years.
+For students enrolled in the RN to MSN program, graduates will earn both a bachelor's and master's degree in nursing.

-Be something more – through RMU's R.N. to M.S.N. online degree program.
+Be something more – through RMU's online nursing degrees.